comp-physics/Quantum-HRF-Tomography/README.md

 pip install -e .
 ```

-To visualize the tree structure, one need to install `Graphviz` to enforce the graph layout.
+To visualize the tree structure, one needs to install `Graphviz` to enforce the graph layout.
 For macOS,

 ```bash
 brew install graphviz